isaacarnault/aws-ec2/EC2_AWS.md

 </p>
 </details>

-- There you go, if everything went fine you should be prompted by the Secure Shell App, type "yes" and you should see the same display as you would normally see in your CLI.<br>
+- There you go, if everything went fine you should be prompted by the `Secure Shell App`, type "yes" and you should see the same display as you would normally see in your `CLI`.<br>

 <details>
 <summary>🔴 See output</summary>